MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrtk3-aquarium.md

 - A Windows 10 or 11 PC
 - Visual Studio 2022 with the required workloads (as noted in the [Installation Checklist](https://docs.microsoft.com/windows/mixed-reality/develop/install-the-tools))
 - Windows 10 SDK 10.0.18362.0 or later
-- Unity Hub with Unity 2021.3.4f1 LT installed
+- Unity Hub with Unity 2021.3.4f1 LTS installed

 ## Download the Project